 The online format of many of the courses offered by National University has enabled a diverse group of individuals to access a university education.

-“This course is part of a strategic communications bachelors program.
+“This course is part of a Bachelor of Arts in Strategic Communications.
 It serves a wide variety of people who take this particular degree and this particular course,” says Dr. Rumpf.
 The majority of people who take the course are looking to work in organizations; possibly for the government or private organizations in management positions.

 Dr. Rumpf has taught the course for many years and says it is always a positive experience for his students.
 “By the time they get to the end of the class, they think, ‘This is one of the best classes I’ve had and I understand so much more about myself, why I do things, why people in my family do things, why people in my work environment do things.’”